-B48: Plant Tissue Culture Instructor: Prof. Olson
+B48: Plant Tissue Culture

-This subject has limited enrollment.
+This course has limited enrollment.

 An introduction to the basic methods of initiation and maintenance of plant tissues in sterile culture.
 In vitro propagation, callus formation, and cell suspensions are among the general topics to be discussed.
 In addition, the course will provide a basic understanding of the structure and organization of plant cells, tissues, and organs.